DeSevilla/soundproof/README.md

 It is currently in a very preliminary stage.
 The audio synthesis is built with [FunDSP](https://github.com/SamiPerttu/fundsp).
 The mathematical proofs are constructed in a custom Rust implementation of [LambdaPi](https://www.andres-loeh.de/LambdaPi/), a simple version of the dependently-typed lambda calculus.
+Artistic influences include Henry Flynt, Catherine Hennix, Iannis Xenakis, Drexciya, Perturbator, and Odz Manouk.

+An example of the output can be found [on SoundCloud here.](https://soundcloud.com/user-619734785/system-output-v12)

 Notably, LambdaPi forgoes the universe hierarchy of usual dependent type theories for simplicity, so the type of Type is Type; this is essentially similar to the naive set theory idea